lucasvog/node-network-link-conditioner/README.md

 **`setProfile(NameAsString)`**
 Sets a profile.
 Name has to be a string.

-`setDelay(timeInSeconds)`
+**`setDelay(timeInSeconds)`**
 This sets the delay between actions in applescript.
-If the code fails, you might have to increase this number.
+If the code fails on your mashine, you might have to increase this number.